 For optimal flavor, choose a medium-sized celeriac — 3–4 inches (8–10 cm) in diameter — with a smooth, even surface.
 Avoid large, heavy ones that are discolored or have surface cracks.

-Be sure that its center isn’t hollow, which is a sign that the celeriac is no longer fresh.
+Be sure that its center isn’t hollow, which is a sign that the celeriac is of poor quality.

 What’s more, the fresher the vegetable, the stronger its celery flavor.

 For optimal shelf life, store celeriac in a plastic bag inside the vegetable compartment of your fridge.

 To prepare it for cooking, wash and scrub the vegetable to remove any dirt before cutting off the top and base.

 Then, carefully remove the rough skin with a sharp knife or a vegetable peeler and chop or slice the flesh.